 This caramel apple crisp reminds me of the Betty Crocker apple crisp that I grew up making.
 It was one of the recipes I used often when I was learning how to bake.
 This apple caramel dessert is a little different than that one.
 Most of the sweetness comes from caramel apple sauce but the idea is the same—warm apples in a gooey caramel sauce with an oat crumble topping.

-The oat and caramel crunch topping is crumbly, sweet, and has a fantastic texture.
+The oat and caramel crumble topping is crumbly, sweet, and has a fantastic texture.
 It’s the perfect combo to tart and sweet apples.
 I highly recommend serving with a dollop of fresh whipped cream or a scoop of your favorite vanilla ice cream.
 Seriously, drool-worthy!

 Caramel Apple Crisp Video Tutorial